mstruebing/xtradepricecalculator/README.md

 To invoke the both tools you could just type `composer lint` int your terminal.
 To invoke just one you could either type `composer lint:editorconfig` or `composer lint:psr2`.

+A local PHP development server can be started via `composer start` and will run on port 3000.

 The mentioned error which is expected is this:

 ```